Elected Town Councillors

 - HR Committee

-- Climate Change Working Group
+- Natural Environment Biodiversity and Climate Change (NEBCC) Working Group

 Councillors also represent the town and Council on other groups, such as: